 But it’s especially tough on anyone invested in Tom Holland’s wonderful take on the beloved character.
 Because, try as they might, if the studio execs at Sony think they can simply jerk Holland out of the MCU and plant him in some self-contained Spider-Verse, they’re dead wrong.
-Sony can no sooner split Holland’s Spider-Man from his MCU roots than the hero can separate himself from that fateful radioactive venom.
+Sony can no sooner split Holland’s Spider-Man from his

 Our current, on-the-rise Spider-Man iteration and Marvel’s deeply rooted cinematic universe of characters and story arcs are all utterly intertwined.
 Unfortunately for the dollar-sign seeking execs, if Sony wants to dissolve the friendship, there’s nothing to be done but start over.
 Again.
 For the fourth time.

 (Spoilers for Avengers: Endgame, Spider-Man: Far From Home, and other Marvel properties follow.)

 Think about the first time you saw Holland’s Spider-Man.
 It wasn’t swinging through the streets of New York, Mary Jane on his mind, with a slice in his hand.
 It wasn’t rushing around the newsroom trying to pitch poorly focused photos of himself in costume, or even being bitten by a radioactive spider.

 Nope, the first time you saw our current Spider-Man in the flesh (so to speak) was when Tony Stark — the most iconic hero in the MCU and the character who started it all — dropped by his apartment to recruit him as a sort of junior Avenger.